Thursday, February 12, 2009

 CSAM & Predators - Chiefs, Sheriffs and CALEA - It is time to consider Internet crimes against children

-Dr. Frank Kardasz, February 7, 2009
+By Dr. Frank Kardasz, February 7, 2009

 Most law enforcement agencies have standardized policies and written directives guiding their many areas of operation.
-Directives and policies govern everything from mundane administrative matters to grave threats to public safety.
-Polices develop after years of experience and in most cases, continue to evolve as new trends emerge.
-A troubling exception to the continuous modernization of police directives is in the area of Internet crimes against children.
-Most law enforcement organizations still fail to recognize the growing problem and do not have written directives that require any response to these grim threats to children and teens.
+These directives govern everything from mundane administrative matters to grave threats to public safety.
+Policies develop after years of experience and evolve as new trends emerge.

 Internet Crimes Against Children

-The luring and enticement of minors via cyberspace is alarming and continues to increase.
-The Federal Bureau of Investigation estimates that 50,000 child predators are online at any time searching for potential victims (1).
+The luring and enticement of minors via cyberspace continues to rise.
+The Federal Bureau of Investigation estimates that 50,000 child predators are online at any given time searching for potential victims (1).
+Crimes involving the sexual exploitation of children over the Internet have grown exponentially in the past 15 years.

-Crimes involving the sexual exploitation of children over the Internet are a growing problem in the U.S. and around the world, due to the ease with which pedophiles and child predators can trade, sell, view, and download images of child pornography from the Internet (ibid).
+“Crimes involving the sexual exploitation of children over the Internet are a growing problem in the U.S. and around the world, due to the ease with which pedophiles and child predators can trade, sell, view, and download images of child pornography from the Internet” (ibid).

-Invisible Victims - Except in Cyberspace
+Invisible Victims—Except in Cyberspace

 Deceptive Statistics Ignore the Problem